Crash Vegas: Aurora

 In 1995, Watson and Pottie exited the band partway through the recording of their third album, Aurora.
 The band, now down to Cripps and McAdorey, completed the album with session musicians John Borra and Mike Sloski as their rhythm section.
 Gavin Brown and Eric Chenaux took over the bass and drum slots on the subsequent tour.

 The compact disc release sold "tens of thousands" of copies in Canada, but was not released in other countries.
 In her book Misceallenous Female, Damhnait Doyle recounts that when she moved to Toronto from Newfoundland in the mid 1990s, she would play the song "On and On (Lodestar)" repeatedly with her friends, and eventually would play a cover of the song in her band Shaye.
 The single "On and On (Lodestar)" garnered significant radio airplay in Canada, becoming the second highest-charting single of the band's career, and the music video had been added to the MuchMusic continuous play rotation by April 1995.

 In 1997, the band broke up.
 McAdorey pursued a solo career, and Cripps went on to join Junkhouse and was later a backing musician for Kathleen Edwards and Jim Cuddy.
-Jocelyne Lanois went on to play as bassist for Sarah McLachlan's release Solace, and to pursue music for film.
-Ambrose Pottie works as a graphic artist.